Apple In-App Purchase - SK2

 To handle in-App Payments, Apple provides the StoreKit framework.
 The StoreKit framework connects to the App Store on the app’s behalf to prompt for and securely process payments.
 The framework then notifies the app, which delivers the purchased products.

-StoreKit 2 is an updated framework that developers use to handle in-app purchases, subscriptions, and transactions within apps on Apple’s platforms.
+StoreKit 2 is an updated framework that developers use to handle in-app purchases, transactions within apps on Apple’s platforms.
 It provides tools and APIs to create a seamless buying experience for customers while offering developers more flexibility and efficiency when integrating and managing in-app purchases within their applications.

 Now, follow the steps below to integrate in-app purchases using the StoreKit 2 framework.